GTPB/ELIXIR-Train-the-Trainer-Dev/README.md

 You will need a [HackMD](https://hackmd.io/) account (the easiest way is to sign-up/register and sign-in using your GitHub account).
 [HackMD](https://hackmd.io/) is very intuitive and user-friendly.

+You will also need to activate a plugin in your browser, in order to place a button on your GitHub editor with the label **Edit on HackMD**.
+This will allow you to directly open a file with HackMD editor.
+If the permissions are set correctly it will take you to the note that was used by the original authors to

 <br/>

 ## Editing on GitHub